gbusto/overseer/BUILD_PLAN.md

         *   [ ] Better music when match is active
         *   [ ] Better end state transition
         *   [ ] Add mobile support
+        *   [ ] When KORO is defeated, its shields fall to the floor with a loud bang (if possible) and it also falls to the floor
+        *   [ ] Add anti gravity attack
+        *   [ ] Update KORO's prompt to give it strategic move pairings; e.g. darkness followed by UV attack (or vice versa), temp change followed by UV attack so that players can't just stand around and wait for you to auto-vent, etc.
+        *   [ ] Perhaps as it gets more erratic at the end, let it specify 2 attacks simultaneously (obviously not 2 temp attacks though)
 *   **Outcome Goal:** KORO dynamically chooses actions based on game state via LLM, speaking occasionally with degraded voice.
 Core loop feels responsive with simplified AI updates and planned event logging.
 Visuals and audio are polished.